shehad-404/Linux-Command/README.md

 # About Linux Command

 Linux commands are used to perform a variety of tasks, including displaying information about files and directories.
 Linux operating system is used on servers, desktops, and maybe even your smartphone.
 It has a lot of command line tools that can be used for virtually everything on the system.

+# How to Run Linux Command?
+Linux commands can be run using WSL, VMware/VirtualBox or Dual Boot Systems.
+This system should be installed on PC properly.